mrsac7/ballot/README.md

 # hackers-envelope
-A blogging site made using django.
+A polling site made using Django framework